Address

 -

-Faculty for Montenegrin Language and Literature, public individual higher education institution
+Faculty for Montenegrin Language and Literature, public independent higher education institution

 -

-Faculty for State and European Studies, private individual higher education institution
+Faculty for State and European Studies, private independent higher education institution

 -

-Faculty for Business Management, private individual higher education institution
+Faculty for Business Management, private independent higher education institution

-- Faculty of International Management in Tourism and Hospitality Miločer - HEC
+- Faculty of International Management in Tourism and Hospitality Miločer - HEC, private independent higher education institution

 Please find attached the List of the accredited and licensed higher education institutions and study programs.

-University of Montenegro is the only public university in Montenegro.
-It was officially established in 1974, comprising three faculties (economics, engineering, and law).
+The University of Montenegro is the only public university in Montenegro.
+It was officially established in 1974, comprising of three faculties (Economics, Engineering and Law).
 Today, this University consists of 19 faculties and 2 research institutes, which are located in different towns throughout Montenegro.
 The seat of the University is in Podgorica.
 Around 21,000 students are currently enrolled at this university.

-Currently, a total of 281 study programs according to the model (3+2+3) are being implemented at all institutions of higher education in Montenegro.
-Of the total number of study programs, 42% are conducted at the undergraduate level (117), 43% at the master's level (128) and 15% at the doctoral level (36).
-In the last ten years, on average, the annual number of enrolled students at all levels of study was about 24,500 and the number of graduates was about 4,800.
+Currently, a total of 287 study programs according to the 3+2+3 model are being implemented at all institutions of higher education in Montenegro.
+Of the total number of study programs, 42% are conducted at undergraduate studies (123), 43% at master's studies (122) and 15% at doctoral studies (42).

-According to MONSTAT data, the number of enrolled students at all levels of study in the academic year 2023/2024. year is 20,230, out of which:
+According to MONSTAT data, the number of enrolled students at all levels of study in the 2024/2025 academic year is 20,361, of which:

-The number of students enrolled in undergraduate studies is 16,309;
+• the number of students enrolled in basic studies is 16,221;

-The number of students enrolled in postgraduate studies (specialist studies and master's studies) is 3,689;
+• the number of students enrolled in postgraduate studies (specialist studies and master's studies) is 3,941;

-The number of students enrolled in doctoral studies is 232.
+• the number of students enrolled in doctoral studies is 199.

-The number of graduate students in postgraduate studies (specialist studies and master's studies) was 1,414;
+• the number of graduate students in postgraduate studies (specialist studies and master's studies) is 1284;

-The number of graduate students in doctoral studies was 15.
+• the number of graduate students in doctoral studies is 23.

-Study programs implemented at institutions of higher education in Montenegro go through external quality assurance conducted by the Agency for Control and Quality Assurance of Higher Education, through procedures: accreditation of study programs, re-accreditation of institutions of higher education, as well as through the licensing procedure of the institution and study program conducted by the Ministry of Education, Science and Innovation.
+Study programs implemented at institutions of higher education in Montenegro go through external quality assurance conducted by the Agency for Quality Assurance of Higher Education, through procedures: accreditation of study programs, re-accreditation of institutions of higher education, as well as through the licensing procedure of the institution and study program conducted by the Ministry.